Emmankoko/Open_source_reports/GSOC/gsoc.md

 throughput : 53 kbps

 --------------
-this loops until process is terminated by user. this statistics may change in respond to services using your network and how the user admin configures it.
+this loops until the process is terminated by user. this statistics may change in respond to services using your network and how the user admin configures it.

 #### TODO AFTER GSoC: